 Fig. 5 An icing example which shows relatively clear ice with rivulets running back across the top of wing.

 Fig. 6 Photo of relatively clear icing on the leading edge of the wing and the PMS 2D imaging probe with coupled induction ring after a very high flight in a region with high values of SLW near Socorro NM.
-This photo was from the record altitude Explorer flight of 39,900 ft. on Aug.
+This photo was from the record altitude Explorer flight of flight level 39,900 ft. on Aug.
 2, 1987.

 Because the space in the cockpit of Explorer was limited, the aviation instrument panel and the placement of instrument and heater switches had to be very tight.
 Photos 7 - 10 are photographs of the cockpit showing the cockpit panel, switches, and radios.
 The back seat photos show instruments and wiring after Explorer was flown without a back seat observer.
 This of course necessitated adding many new switches to the dashboard in the cockpit.